firebolt-db/godocs/docs/Guides/managing-your-account/rbac.md

 # Role-based access control
 {: .no_toc}

 Role-based access control provides the ability to control privileges and determine who can access and perform operations on specific objects in Firebolt.
-Access privileges are assigned to roles that are, in turn, assigned to users.
+Access privileges are assigned to roles which are, in turn, assigned to users.

 A user interacting with Firebolt must have the appropriate privileges to use an object.
 Privileges from all roles assigned to a user are considered in each interaction with a secured object.